OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     parser.data.append("STRESS 11 22 33 44 55 66")
     parser.data.append("DISPLACEMENT 1.0 2.0 3.0 4.0 5.0")

-Say you want to grab the first ``STRESS`` value from each load case in the file snippet shown above.
+Say you want to extract the first ``STRESS`` value from each load case in the file snippet shown above.
 The code would look like this.
 (Note: in this example the print statement is there only for display.)